yashps7/FootballYOLOTrack/player_ball_assigner/Info.md

-This part assigns player with thier team wrt to color of jersey.
+This part assigns ball acqusition to player with thier position and ball position on pitch.